ANUJT65/BankOfBaroda_Microsoft_Hackathon/README.md

 - **HTTPS**: All data exchanges between the client and server are encrypted using HTTPS to prevent eavesdropping and man-in-the-middle attacks.

-### 6) Auditing and Monitoring

-- **Audit Logs**: Implementing detailed audit logs to monitor access and changes to sensitive information.
-This helps in tracking and identifying any unauthorized access or modifications.
-- **Azure Security Center**: Using Azure Security Center to continuously monitor and improve the security posture of our resources.

 ### 7) Verification of Auditing Agencies